Uthar/nix-cl/doc/quicklisp.md

 This command runs a program that dumps a `imported.nix` file containing Nix expressions for all packages in Quicklisp.
-They will be automatically picked up by the `lispPackagesFor` and `lispWithPackages` API functions.
+They will be automatically picked up by the library.

 It also creates a 'packages.sqlite' file.
 It's used during the generation of the 'imported.nix' file and can be safely removed.
 It